Rayzggz/Rayzggz/README.md

 ## 🔬 About me

-I am a student at The Ohio State University
+I am a student at The Ohio State University.
+I manage [Bandbbs](https://www.bandbbs.cn/) with my friend.

 ## ⌨️ Language